ieee-ceda-datc/datc-rdf/README.md

 ### Running ASSURE for RTL Obfuscation (Optional)

 One key update in RDF 2021 is RTL obfuscation with ASSURE.
-ASSURE is already installed in RDF-2021 Docker image, which you can find at [`./submodules/assure-bin`](./submodules/assure-bin).
+ASSURE is already installed in RDF-2021 Docker image, which you can find at `~/datc-rdf/submodules/assure-bin`.
 The directory includes the user guide of ASSURE: `~/datc-rdf/submodules/assure-bin/doc`.
+Or, you can check out [this page](./submodules/assure-bin)

 To try it with the Chisel design, here's an example command for it.